 It’s worth pointing out here that it is your responsibility to provide a car for a test, not your instructors.
 If an instructor wants to refuse the use of their car because you aren’t ready then they can.

 “I want an instructor with a high pass rate because then I’m more likely to pass”

 Pass rates mean nothing for one reason – there is no proof of them.
 No official records are kept and pass rates are rarely anything more than made up figures to impress people.
 If an instructor says their pass rate is 80% or 90%, how do you know?
 Lots of schools claim “The highest pass rates!” or “Excellent pass rates!” but can they prove it?
 Ask for proof and see!

 When a pupil goes on test the examiner writes down the instructors number on their badge.
 The result is supposed to build up a pass rate for that instructor.
 The problem is that it’s not compulsory for instructors to leave their badge in the car for a test so very often the results aren’t recorded.
-An instructor only has to display their badge when giving paid tuition.
-Instructors used to get sent their pass rates every January but this hasn’t been done since around 2003.
+Instructors used to get sent these pass rates from the DSA (as it was then, the DVSA now) every January but this hasn’t been done since around 2003.